 If you have private medical insurance, you may have to pay on the spot and file a reimbursement claim with your insurance company later.
 Some healthcare providers, however, do have direct billing services with some hospitals.

-Various medical treatments are not included with the SHI or NHI at all, e.g. plenty of pre-natal care, deliveries and pregnancy terminations, voluntary vaccinations, orthodontics, health check-up exams, etc. Therefore, many expats take out an additional medical insurance from a private provider during their expat assignment.
+Various medical treatments are not included with the SHI or NHI at all, for example plenty of prenatal care, deliveries and pregnancy terminations, voluntary vaccinations, orthodontics, health check-up exams, etc. Therefore, many expats take out an additional medical insurance from a private provider during their expat assignment.

 While medical standards are indeed high, the language barrier is again a considerable problem.
 When going to see a doctor or visiting a clinic for primary care or a hospital for more serious illnesses, you should therefore not only bring your health insurance card, but also ask an interpreter to accompany you.

-If you would like to avoid that hassle, ask your nearest embassy or consulate (or the PTA members at your kid’s international school) for recommendations of bilingual medical staff or check out the information on “Medical Facilities with English or Other Language-Speaking Staff” provided by the Japan National Tourism Organization
+If you would like to avoid that hassle, ask your nearest embassy or consulate (or the PTA members at your kid’s international school) for recommendations of bilingual medical staff or check out the information on “Guide for When You’re Feeling Ill” provided by the Japan National Tourism Organization

 In the Greater Tokyo Area, you can also call the Tokyo Metropolitan Health and Medical Information Center for general information on medical services and referrals (+81 (0)3 52858181) from 09:00 to 20:00.
 Under the number +81 (0)3 52858185, the center offers an emergency translation service for medical purposes, too.

 Nonetheless, it is a good idea to always carry some Japanese-language emergency information or your medical history with you.